AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 The preprocessing pipeline remained consistent with the original dataset to maintain comparability of results.
 This included standardization of numerical features, encoding of categorical variables, and handling of missing values.
 Feature engineering steps were also kept identical to ensure that any performance improvements could be attributed to the balanced data rather than changes in the feature space.

 The balanced dataset preparation phase was crucial for addressing the class imbalance issues identified in the first experimental run.
-By equalizing the class distributions, we aimed to:
-1. Reduce bias towards majority classes
-2. Improve model performance on minority classes
-3. Make macro and weighted metrics more directly comparable
-4. Provide a more reliable evaluation of each model's true discriminative capabilities
+By equalizing the class distributions, we aimed to reduce bias towards majority classes and improve model performance on minority classes.
+This balancing also made macro and weighted metrics more directly comparable, allowing for better assessment of model performance across all classes.
+Additionally, the balanced dataset provided a more reliable evaluation of each model's true discriminative capabilities by ensuring all classes were equally represented in the training data.

 This balanced dataset served as the foundation for our second experimental run, allowing us to evaluate whether the selected models could achieve better performance when trained on equally represented classes.

 ## Experimentation (2nd Run)
+In the second experimental run, we evaluated the three selected models (Logistic Regression, Shallow ANN, and CNN) on the balanced dataset.
+This phase aimed to assess whether addressing the class imbalance would lead to improved model performance and more consistent results across classes.

+Each model was trained using identical preprocessing and feature engineering pipelines from the first run, with the key difference being the balanced training data.
+We maintained consistent hyperparameter settings from the first experimental phase to isolate the effects of data balancing on model performance.

+The balanced dataset provided equal representation across all classes, allowing us to better evaluate each model's true discriminative capabilities without the bias introduced by class imbalance.
+This setup also enabled more meaningful comparisons between macro and weighted metrics, as the balanced class distribution meant these metrics should theoretically converge.

 The following table provides a comparative summary of the performance of all seven models evaluated in this study.
 The metrics include accuracy, and weighted averages of precision, recall, and F1-score.